"Surrounded by Beauty and Peace"

 Although currently little remains of Hawarden’s once great castle, the surviving ruins provide residents and tourists alike with a constant reminder of the tyranny and devastation that befell Hawarden centuries ago.

-The second Castle Hawarden is an 18th century estate built in 1752.
+The second Castle located within the borough is the 18th century estate built in 1752.
 This grand structure was initially a house built for Sir John Glynne but over the years and through inheritance, the Glynne home changed hands, each time becoming more and more impressive through extensions and remodelling.
-Eventually, Hawarden’s new castle fell into the hands of former Victorian prime minister, William Ewart Gladstone, also known as W E Gladstone who helped popularise the build and its surrounding land.
+Eventually, Hawarden’s new castle fell into the hands of former Victorian prime minister, William Ewart Gladstone, also known as W E Gladstone, who helped popularise the build and its surrounding land.
 Gladstone and his wife, Catherine Gladstone, previously Catherine Glynne, once again made alterations to the mansion, turning it into the neo-gothic configuration you see today.

 Six facts about Hawarden